spicyyramen/kickstarter-analysis/README.md

 ![Final PivotTable](/resources/PivotTable-complete.png)

 A line chart was then created from the PivotTable which displayed the Launch Month on the x-axis and the percentage of each outcome along the y-axis.
-An example of this line chart can be found below in the '**Results**' section.
+An example of this line chart can be found below in the [**Results**](https://github.com/spicyyramen/kickstarter-analysis#results) section.

 ### Analysis of Outcomes Based on Goals